 The Company designated its interest rate swaps as cash flow hedges and structured them to be highly effective.
 Unrealized gains and losses related to the fair value of the interest rate swaps are recorded to accumulated other comprehensive income (loss), net of tax.
-In the event of early termination of the interest rate swaps, the Company will receive from or pay to the counterparty the fair value of the interest rate swap agreements, and the unrealized gains or losses outstanding will be recognized in earnings.
+In the event of early termination of the interest rate swaps, the Company will receive from or pay to the counterparty the fair value of the interest rate swaps or losses outstanding will be recognized in earnings.